scottd018-demos/openshift-static-site-migration/README.md

 * Ingress for the public domain
 * Certificate Issuer configuration for requesting public certificates
 * Re-usable pipeline resources
+* RBAC for developer users to allow management of pipelines

 1. Developer - responsible for submitting website code into a git repo and monitoring pipelines upon updates